jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Output Directory`

 This attribute sets where your scene will be exported to.
-Any occurrence of `<ProjectDir>` will be replaced with the path to your current project and `<SceneName>` will be replaces with the name of the scene being exported.
+Any occurrence of `<ProjectDir>` will be replaced with the path to your current project and `<SceneName>` will be replaced with the name of the scene being exported.

 `Output File`

-This attribute sets the name of the .appleseed scene file that will be created, `<SceneName>` will be replaced by the current scene name and `#` will be replaces with the frame number padded to 4 characters.
+This attribute sets the name of the .appleseed scene file that will be created, `<SceneName>` will be replaced by the current scene name and `#` will be replaced with the frame number padded to 4 characters.

 `Convert Textures to OpenExr`

-When turned on this attribute will cause mayaseed to convert any textures to OpenExr using the `imf_copy` utility that comes bundled with Maya.
+When turned on, this attribute will cause mayaseed to convert any textures to OpenExr using the `imf_copy` utility that comes bundled with Maya.
 This is on by default as appleseed only reads .exr and .png files currently.

 `Overwrite Existing Texture Files`

-While this attribute is checked all textures will be re-converted for each export.
-In some scenes this can be a lengthily process so it can be desirable to turn this off when no textures have changed.
+While this attribute is checked, all textures will be re-converted for each export.
+In some scenes this can be a lengthly process, so it can be desirable to turn this off when no textures have changed.

 `Overwrite Existing Geometry Files`